Cash Management · July 05, 2024

 From digital wallets to online payment services like PayPal, Square and Stripe, customers now have several ways to pay businesses for their services—many of which don't involve cash.

-The two most common types of digital payment services are merchant services accounts and payment service providers, or PSPs.
-Each has their own benefits and drawbacks, but both involve a complex back-end process that includes sending data between systems to confirm that funds are available, transferring them into the right account and ensuring there's no potential fraud.
+The two most common types of digital payment services are merchant services accounts and payment facilitators, or PayFacs.
+Each has its own benefits and drawbacks, but both use a complex back-end process that sends data between systems to confirm that funds are available before transferring them into the right account.
+Both technologies also have checks in place to reduce fraud risk.

-This can be a difficult task to manage, which is why most small business owners open a merchant services account or use a third-party PSP to handle these types of transactions.
+Payment collection can be a difficult process to manage, so most business owners open a merchant services account or use a third-party PayFac to handle these types of transactions.
+Before making your own decisions on payment collection, it's important to weigh the pros and cons of each.

-If you opt for a standard merchant services provider, you'll get a standalone account with a merchant ID number for processing and tracking credit card transactions.
-You'll sign a contract and pay several fees with this type of account, including a flat monthly fee and a processing charge on every transaction.
+A standard merchant services provider gives you a standalone account with a merchant ID number for processing and tracking credit card transactions.
+You'll sign a contract and pay fees with this type of account, including a flat monthly fee and a processing charge on every transaction.

-A PSP processes your transactions with other businesses before sending the money to you, and there's no separate account associated with it.
-A PSP is generally less expensive than a merchant services account, but technical issues with a third-party service like this are also largely outside of your control.
+A PayFac, meanwhile, processes your transactions with other businesses before sending the money to you, and there's no separate account associated with it.
+Setting up a PayFac account can take less than creating a merchant services account, but it also comes with limitations—and not all merchant types are eligible for the PayFac model.

 Using merchant services accounts

-A merchant services account gives your business the equipment and software needed to accept both credit and debit card payments.
-A merchant services provider also handles the processing work behind each transaction, confirming that it processed and making sure your business gets paid for the sale.
+In addition to providing the equipment and software needed to accept both credit and debit card payments, a merchant services provider handles the processing work behind each transaction to confirm your business gets paid for each sale.

-You can open a merchant services account through your local bank or provider.
-They can offer a range of tools to help you accept payments digitally.
+You can open a merchant services account through your bank if it offers this service.
+It may also have a range of tools to help you accept digital payments, including:

-• Credit card terminals: These hardware systems—available to purchase or lease from your provider—physically accept card payments in store.
+• Credit card terminals: Hardware systems—available to purchase or lease from your provider—that physically accept card payments in store

-• Virtual terminals: You can add software to your computer to turn it into a credit card terminal, where you either enter the card information manually or swipe it using a connected card reader.
+• Virtual terminals: Software that turns your computer into a credit card terminal by entering the card information manually or swiping with a connected card reader

 Choosing a merchant services provider

-If your business handles considerable volume and you're leaning toward choosing a merchant services provider, consider the following factors first.
+If your business handles considerable volume and you're leaning toward choosing a merchant services provider, consider the following factors as you shop around.

 Software and tools